thebkv/bkv/Matthew_13.md

 17 Truly I say to you, many prophets and righteous people longed to see what you see, and did not see it, and to hear what you hear, and did not hear it.

-18 “Hear then the meaning of the parable of the sower.
+18 “Now hear the meaning of the sower.

-19 When anyone hears the **word of the Inner Kingdom** and does not understand, the **unresolved mind** snatches away what was sown in the heart.
-This is the **seed on the hardened path**.
+19 When anyone hears the **word of the Inner Kingdom** but does not understand, the **evil one** snatches away what was sown in the heart.
+This is the **seed on the hard ground**.

-20 The **seed on rocky ground** is the one who hears the word and receives it at once with joy,
+20 The **seed on rocky ground** is the one who hears and receives with joy,

-21 but has no depth in himself.
-He endures for a time, but when pressure or persecution comes, he falls away.
+21 yet has no root in himself.
+He endures for a while, but when trouble or persecution arises, he falls away.

-22 The **seed among thorns** is the one who hears, but the **cares of the world and the deceitfulness of riches** choke the word, and it bears no fruit.
+22 The **seed among thorns** is the one who hears, but the **cares of life and the lure of riches** choke the word, and it becomes unfruitful.

-23 But the **seed in good soil** is the one who hears the word and understands.
-This is the one whose inner life bears fruit abundantly — in one a hundredfold, in another sixty, in another thirty.”
+23 But the **seed in good soil** is the one who hears and understands.
+He bears fruit — in one a hundredfold, in another sixty, in another thirty.”

 24 He put another parable before them, saying:
 “The **Inner Kingdom** may be compared to a man who sowed good seed in his field,